Choosing keywords — training

 You can type them manually with Enter keywords selected, or you can let Bing Ads suggest keywords by way of the Research keywords link.

-After you have selected your keywords, make sure that you click Save at the bottom of the page, and continue following the prompts to finish setting up your campaign.
+After you have selected your keywords, be sure to click Save at the bottom of the page, and continue following the prompts to finish setting up your campaign.

 Negative keywords are a way to define exceptions to when your ad will be triggered.
 For instance, if your ad sells shoes and you’ve specified “tennis shoes” as a keyword, you can prevent your ad from being displayed in response to a search on “tennis courts” by adding “courts” as a negative keyword.